ddemidov/vexcl/README.md

 ```

 You can copy the result back to host or you can use `vector::operator[]` to
-read (or write) vector elements diectly.
+read (or write) vector elements directly.
 Though latter technique is very
 ineffective and should be used for debugging purposes only.
 ```C++
 copy(Z, x);
 assert(x[42] == Z[42]);
 ```

-Another frequently performed operation is reduction of a vector expresion to
+Another frequently performed operation is reduction of a vector expression to
 single value, such as summation.
 This can be done with `Reductor` class:
 ```C++
 Reductor<double,SUM> sum(queue);